epam/ai-dial-analytics-realtime/dashboards/customized/influxdb/README.md

 # InfluxDB Buckets and Tasks for Aggregated Dashboards

-This document explains how to manually create InfluxDB buckets and import Flux tasks to support the optional aggregated Grafana dashboards for AI DIAL Realtime Analytics.
+This document explains how to create InfluxDB secrets, InfluxDB buckets manually, and import an InfluxDB Flux template to support the optional aggregated Grafana dashboards for AI DIAL Realtime Analytics.

 ## 📦 Required Secrets

-👉 As part of this project, the storage of values for the Organization name and the default bucket is implemented using the InfluxDB kind: Secret.
+👉 As part of this project, the storage of values for the Organization name and the default bucket is implemented using the InfluxDB kind: `Secret`.

 | Secret Name | Description |
 |------------------------|-----------------------------------------------------------------------------|
 | `org` | Stores your organization name. |